neilk/octopress-flickr/README.md

 For efficiency, you might want to merge the CSS into the SASS system, but you're on your own there - depending on the theme of your blog, it will be different.

-## Mobile

-The layout is responsive, so it should work well on tablets and mobile devices.
-Flickr Video may not work on iOS devices (although this is just a bug in the library; it's possible to obtain formats that will work on iOS).

 ## HTML5

 This plugin tries to generate standards-compliant, modern HTML5.
 That means it uses tags like `<figure>` and `<figcaption>` and such.
 This may not look right in very old browsers, but it seems to work in anything better than IE7.

 ## Be nice